xi-vai/xi-vai/README.md

 - fun fact: my name is rare enough for me to be @darxival on most platforms

-alr time for non-default stuff. i'm teaching myself css so i can mod discord, my small projects will be put here. i may also make other things during the next school year;
+alr time for non-default stuff. i was teaching myself css so i could mod discord, my small projects will be put here. i may also make other things during the next school year;
 i'm learning security through an I.T. internship,